angavatar25/inai-app/README.md

 ## Available Scripts

+Before starting the project, please run the dependency install script:

+### npm install

-In the project directory, you can run:
+Then, in the project directory, you can run:

 ### `npm start`